adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/d validation and eslint.md

 ]
 ```

-- Can use the VS Code ESlint plugin
+- Can use the VS Code ESLint plugin

 ### Adding More Style Rules

-- eqeqeq rules check if triple equality is used
+- eqeqeq rule checks if triple equality is used
   - Add it to config file:

 ```mjs